taroooyan/bg-wiki/NANO-MANUAL.md

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/sensor_placement.jpg)
 * The sensor will also be attached to the middle place with double-sided foam tape.
 The etched outline on the plate itself may be enough to help you position it accurately, but we recommend you do a test ﬁt using the opening in the rear plate as a guide.
 Attach a couple of pieces of foam tape either to the middle plate or to the bottom of the sensor, and drop the sensor into place.
 When youʼre sure you can do it accurately, peel the tape and drop it in place for real.
 Then remove the rear plate for the following steps.

-It's a good idea to cover the exposed silver metal of the sensor post with shrink tubing, electrical tape, or something else that can act as an insulator, to help guard against electrical shock and shorts.[photo to be added]
+It's a good idea to cover the exposed silver metal of the sensor post with shrink tubing, electrical tape, or something else that can act as an insulator, to help guard against electrical shock and shorts.
+[Photo to be added]

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/attaching_sensor_to_iRover.jpg)
 * The sensor gets two connections to the iRover: the anode connection, which is the thick red wire with black connector, and the cathode connection, which is a thin, uninsulated silver wire.